Talk to sales Contact Login English

 • How familiar are you with current food presentation trends?

-• Imagine you receive a negative review about a new dish that your team was excited about.
+• Imagine you receive bad restaurant reviews about a new dish that your team was excited about.
 How would you address it?

 Example answer: “I’d first taste the dish internally to ensure quality.
 If the dish meets our standards, I’d consider it as individual preference but would still monitor feedback.
 If multiple negative reviews come in, I’d consider revising the dish.”